dlaurie/lua-notes/lpeg-brief.md

 -   Once you have learnt it, you can never recapture the difficulty you had in understanding the original.

 -   I promise not to re-work these notes to elegance when I know the material well.
-I will correct errors, though.
+I will add stuff and correct errors, though.
+Thanks to members of the Lua list for helping me here, particularly Pierre-Yves Gérardy.

 -   They are mainly for my own use, especially when I need the information ater not having worked with it for a long time.
+If anyone else finds them helpful, it is a bonus.

 -   They are not intended to be comprehensive, only to flatten the learning curve until the reader knows enough not to be daunted by the official documentation.